 Apartments.com has received reports of a telephone phishing scam where the scammer is able to display a number on caller ID to have come from Apartments.com when in fact it has not.
 In the scam, customers are asked for their credit card information.
 The scammer may falsely claim, for example, that there has been a billing problem and their credit card number is needed.

-Apartments.com will NEVER call you regarding payment information.
+Unless you pay Apartments.com under a separate Internet Advertising Agreement, we will NEVER call you regarding payment information.
 You should never give credit card or payment information over the phone when you receive a call.
 However, you should feel secure in contacting us directly to resolve any billing matters.

 If you suspect a phishing attempt, you should hang up and call Apartments.com toll free at 888-658-RENT to verify the call.
 If you accidentally provided a credit card number to the caller please call your credit card company immediately.
 You may also wish to call your local law enforcement and file a complaint with the FCC at: http://esupport.fcc.gov/complaints.htm.